scala/scala3/docs/docs/reference/changed-features/main-functions.md

   }
 ```
 The previous functionality of `App`, which relied on the "magic" `DelayedInit` trait, is no longer available. `App` still exists in limited form for now, but it does not support command line arguments and will be deprecated in the future.
 If programs need to cross-build
-between Scala 2 and Scala 3, it is recommende to use an explicit `main` method with an `Array[String] argument instead.
+between Scala 2 and Scala 3, it is recommended to use an explicit `main` method with an `Array[String]` argument instead.